cmcculloh/rollup-import-json/README.md

 This repository is a minimal test-case to test `import` of `.json` from both npm modules _and_ within your own code _in rollup_.

+This does not work natively in rollup, but luckily [there is a rollup plugin that adds support it](https://github.com/swiing/rollup-plugin-import-assertions)!

+There is also [an issue open in rollup](https://github.com/rollup/rollup/issues/4530) for it.

 ## Test it out!

 1. clone this repo.